 This suggests that money comes into the world through deficits.
-This is true in principle but from this does not follow a rationale for ever expanding government debt.
+This is true in principle but it does not follow from this a rationale for ever-expanding government debt.

 To see this one has to start with the basics, i.e. with the time pattern of transactions and the emergence of deficits.
-The pure consumption economy is for a start clearly defined by three macro axioms (Yw=WL, O=RL, C=PX), two conditions (X=O, C=Yw) and two definitions (Qm≡C-Yw, Sm≡Yw-C).#1
+The elementary production-consumption economy is for a start clearly defined by three macro axioms (Yw=WL, O=RL, C=PX), two conditions (X=O, C=Yw), and two definitions (Qm≡C−Yw, Sm≡Yw−C).#1

-What is needed for a start is two things (i) a central bank which creates money on its balance sheet in the form of deposits, and (ii), a legal system which declares the central bank’s deposits as legal tender.
+What is needed for a start is two things (i) a Central Bank which creates money on its balance sheet in the form of deposits, and (ii), a legitimate sovereign that declares the Central Bank’s deposits as legal tender.

 Deposit money is needed by the business sector to pay the workers who receive the wage income Yw per period.
 The need is only temporary because the business sector gets the money back if the workers fully spend their income, i.e. if C=Yw.

-The two transaction sequences for the case of a balanced budget C=Yw are combined in Figure 1 which shows the deposits/overdrafts of the household sector at the central bank over the course of one period.
+The two transaction sequences for the case of a balanced budget C=Yw are combined in Figure 1 AXEC98 which shows the deposits/overdrafts of the household sector at the Central Bank over the course of one period.

 So we have two cases.
-First case, the household sector’s spending C is greater than wage income Yw.
-The transaction pattern in the case of continuous dissaving is shown in Figure 2.
+In the first case, the household sector’s spending C is greater than wage income Yw.
+The transaction pattern in the case of continuous dissaving is shown in Figure 2 AXEC99.

-The transaction pattern in the case of saving, i.e. C is less than wage income Yw, is shown in Figure 3.
+The transaction pattern in the case of saving, i.e. C is less than wage income Yw, is shown in Figure 3 AXEC100.

-Now, exactly the SAME holds when government is included.
+Now, exactly the SAME holds when the government is included.
 Whether government spending comes before taxes or vice versa is a matter of INDIFFERENCE.
-It is merely a technical issue and the central bank can handle it without difficulties.
+It is merely a technical issue and the Central Bank can handle it without difficulties.

 Related 'Money: from silly stories to the true theory' and 'A tale of three accountants' and 'The ultimate ― analytical ― origin of money' and 'Refutation of MMT: all proofs and arguments you ever need'

-Neil Wilson maintains: “Accounting is an historic convention.
+Neil Wilson maintains: “Accounting is a historic convention.
 You tot up *after* the date.”

 Money = information, and creation/destruction of money = accounting at the CB.